 Creating a travel budget may not sound like the most exciting step in planning your next trip.
-However, it can be an incredibly useful process.
+However, it can be a beneficial process.

 A travel budget serves several needs.
 In advance of a trip, it can help you figure out how much money you'll need to save.

-Once you're traveling, especially if it's for more than a week or two, it can help you ensure you don't spend more money than you initially planned.
+Once you're traveling, especially for more than a week or two, it can help you ensure you don't spend more money than you initially planned.

-Even if you don't stick to it exactly, you're better off having a sense of how much money you can spend versus not paying attention at all.
+Even if you don't stick to it strictly, you're better off having a sense of how much money you can spend versus not paying attention at all.

-Backpackers are continually trying to find cheaper alternatives or travel hacks to make their trip more cost-efficient and, therefore, last longer.
+Backpackers are continually trying to find cheaper alternatives or travel hacks to make their trips more cost-efficient and, therefore, last longer.

 There are two things to think about when building your travel budget.